 When you perform certain virtual machine management operations, such as creating a virtual disk, cloning a virtual machine to a template, or migrating a virtual machine, you can specify a provisioning policy for the virtual disk file.

 NFS datastores with Hardware Acceleration and VMFS datastores support the following disk provisioning policies.
-On NFS datastores that do not support Hardware Acceleration, only thin format is available.
+On NFS datastores that do not support Hardware Acceleration, only a thin format is available.

 You can use Storage vMotion to transform virtual disks from one format to another.